 There are quite a few different types of caravan toilets out there, each with a specific operating method.
 Depending on the type, they evacuate the waste into a holding tank using gravity, water, or even motor blades.

-When picking one, you’ll want to consider a few factors such as the space availability, number of people, budget, etc.
+When picking one, you’ll want to consider a few factors such as the space availability, number of people, budget, etc. Don't forget that you'll need to regularly add toilet chemicals to keep them clean!

 In this guide, we have covered almost everything that you’d want to know.
 However, if you still have any questions, please let us know in the comments!